 BISC 437L Comparative Physiology of Animals (4, Sp) Control of the internal environment of animals in relation to their external environment.
 Thermal regulation, osmoregulation, excretion, and ion balance.
+Offered on Catalina.
 Lecture, 3 hours; laboratory, 3 hours.
-Junior standing.
-Prerequisite: BISC 120L or BISC 121L; BISC 220L or BISC 221L; recommended preparation: two from BISC 313, BISC 320L, BISC 325 and BISC 330L.
+Prerequisite: BISC 120 or BISC 121; BISC 220 or BISC 221; recommended preparation: two from BISC 313, BISC 320L, BISC 325 and BISC 330L.